joepuzzo/GettingStartedWithSailsAndAngular/README.md

 $ npm install sails-generate-static --save-dev
 ```

 This will install the static generator and make it a dev dependency in our sails project.
-Note, you can also install this globally if you think you will use it frequently.
+Alternatively, you may choose to install this globally if you think you will use it frequently.

 Now from within the root directory of our project run the following command:

 ```bash
 $ sails generate static